hnryjmes/100-days-of-code/README.md

 1. DAY 78.
 Having a bit of a weekend off before our final projects, by request.
 Reading about how to solve CartPole (OpenAI gym), Q-learning, and Monte Carlo methods.
 None of the AI project suggestions got enough support, so this it, for a while anyway.  #100DaysOfCode

+1. DAY 79.
+The day before our final projects team assignment.
+There's a chance I'll be working on a React app, probably a JS app, and in any case, there's a 100% chance I'll need to test-drive it.
+Learning to use Jest, so far it seems better looking than Jasmine! #100DaysOfCode

 1.